schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Words

-A well-chosen terrazzo finisher owns a lucid headset at a unidentified fire pole.
+A well-chosen terrazzo finisher owns a lucid headset at an unidentified fire pole.

 ## Quilting